 We primarily protect our intellectual property through the trademark, copyright and trade secret laws of Australia and the United States.
-As of December 31, 2022, we owned approximately 496 trademark registration and approximately 83 Internet domain names.
+As of December 31, 2023, we owned nearly 550 trademark registrations and 79 Internet domain names.
 Although we have not sought copyright registration for our technology or works to date, we rely on common law copyright and trade secret protections in relation to our proprietary technology, products and the content displayed on our websites, including our photography and fabric prints that we design.
 Our trademarks, including domain names, are material to our business and brand identity.